puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 Notice that in the above the `subscribe` metaparameter has the value `File['/etc/ssh/sshd_config']`.
 The value indicates that we are talking about a file resource (that Puppet knows about), with the _title_ `/etc/ssh/sshd_config`.
 That is the file resource we have in the manifest.
 References to resources always take this form.
 Ensure that the first letter of the type ('File' in this case) is always capitalized when you refer to a resource in a manifest.

+{% task 5 %}

+Create a test manifest to include your `sshd` class.

+{% task 6 %}

 Now, let's apply the change.
-Remember to check syntax, and do a dry-run using the `--noop` flag first, before using `puppet apply /root/sshd.pp` to apply your changes.
+Remember to check syntax, and do a dry-run using the `--noop` flag first, before using `puppet apply` to run your test manifest.

 You will see Puppet report that the content of the `/etc/ssh/sshd_config` file changed.
 You should also be able to see that the SSH service was restarted.